ashley-herrera/student-workbook/src/reflections/wk7/quiz7.md

 **4.** What does the `onMounted` method in Vue do?
 <!-- enter you answer in the space below -->
 ```
+The onMounted method loads an element when the page first loads.
 ```
 **5.** What is the `v-model` attribute in Vue for, and when might you use it?
 <!-- enter you answer in the space below -->